 - To help a dog feel happy: Have the trigger predict something that the dog loves, such as a special food treat.
 Every time the dog experiences the trigger, give him a special treat.
 With repetition, the dog will start to understand that the presence of the scary thing means that a treat is coming, and he will start to feel better about it.

 Below is a list of things to practice with a puppy or dog to get him up to speed on his social skills and more comfortable with all types of situations.
-I like to create a worksheet with a check box next to each item on the list, so I can check off each item as I work with the dog on it.
-I use a fresh copy of the worksheet each month.
 If a dog develops positive associations with meeting new challenges, he will soon be comfortable and relaxed, ready to go places and do many fun things.

 Handle all of the dog’s body parts on a daily basis, giving praise and small food rewards for relaxing.
 As the dog becomes more comfortable, have other people start to handle the dog, too.